JengOnline/JengOnline/README.md

 - 👋 Hi, I’m @JengOnline
 - I'm Programmer
-- Position Software engineer at Hatari wireless (Partner Bank of ayudhya)
+- Position Software engineer at SCB

 <!---
 JengOnline/JengOnline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.